 Yes, if you can prove that you have invested the funds.
 You also need to prove that you:

-Have created new jobs for British citizens or settled workers –these rules can be flexible, arrange a consultation to find out more.
+Have created at least two new jobs for British citizens or settled workers –these rules can be flexible, arrange a consultation to find out more.

 Are engaged in business activity.